Visit Albuquerque prohibits users from downloading images from our website.

 In the midst of an expansion, Casa Rondeña Winery is doubling their vineyard acreage and adding a new event center for weddings and private functions.
 Due to open in early 2024, Casa Rondeña will welcome guests with another beautifully designed building and features.

-Estimated to open in 2024, the Indian Pueblo Kitchen at the Indian Pueblo Cultural Center will include a teaching kitchen that will offer exciting opportunities for students to learn Indigenous cooking techniques and restaurant operations in an engaging, collaborative environment.
-Eventually, the Indian Pueblo Kitchen will provide entrepreneurs, food truck operators and Native American food artisans with access to a commercial greenhouse and commercial kitchen.
-The restaurant and teaching kitchen will also offer culinary experiences such as cooking classes, wine pairing dinners, Feast Day meals and farm-to-fork dining.
+The newly opened Indian Pueblo Entrepreneur Complex at the Indian Pueblo Cultural Center includes a teaching kitchen that offers exciting opportunities for students to learn Indigenous cooking techniques and restaurant operations in an engaging, collaborative environment.
+It also provides entrepreneurs, food truck operators and Native American food artisans with access to a commercial greenhouse and commercial kitchen.
+The restaurant and teaching kitchen offer culinary experiences such as cooking classes, wine pairing dinners, Feast Day meals and farm-to-fork dining.

 Gruet Winery to Open New Tasting Room